particle-iot/docs/src/content/ifttt.md

 order: 14
 ---

-Spark Channel on IFTTT
+Particle Channel on IFTTT
 ==========

 Introduction
 ===

-Anything you build with Spark is now easily available on IFTTT!
+Anything you build with Particle is now easily available on IFTTT!
 IFTTT is a service that lets you create powerful connections with one simple statement: "If this then that."
 There is a great introduction to their ecosystem [on IFTTT's website](https://ifttt.com/wtf).
 Go check it out if you haven't already, it's super helpful.

-The Spark Channel on IFTTT will let you connect your devices to other powerful channels.
+The Particle Channel on IFTTT will let you connect your devices to other powerful channels.
 You can now easily send and receive tweets, SMS, check the weather, respond to price changes, monitor astronauts, and much, much more.
 This page is a reference for you to use as you get your Spark Recipes set up.

-If you're totally new to Spark, that's okay!
-Before you get going on the Spark channel, be sure to get your Photon or Core connected and claimed.
+If you're totally new to Particle, that's okay!
+Before you get going on the Particle channel, be sure to get your Photon or Core connected and claimed.
 [Get started here](http://docs.spark.io/start/).

 Lets go!